kobudnik/snip-snip/README.md

-# Code-Snippet-Note-Application
+# Snip-Snip

-Quick and easy way to write /save /organize formatted code snippets.
-Useful while learning to code.
+Markdown Editor for creating/storing code snippets.
+Built out as a full stack application, mainly for fun.